-This page describes when and why you should create deterministic instance templates.
-Deterministic instance templates make it explicitly clear in terms of the type of third-party services or applications that should be installed on your instances when the instance template is deployed.
+This page describes when and why to create deterministic instance templates.
+Deterministic instance templates make explicitly clear the type of third-party services or apps to install on your instances when the instance template is deployed.
 By creating deterministic instance templates, you minimize ambiguity and unexpected behavior from your instance templates.

 For example, consider the following command to create an instance template with a startup script that installs apache2 and uses a file that is hosted on an external server:

-gcloud compute instance-templates create example-template-with-startup \ --image-family debian-9 \ --image-project debian-cloud \ --metadata startup-script='#! /bin/bash sudo apt-get install -y apache2 scp email@example.com:index.php /var/www/'
+gcloud compute instance-templates create example-template-with-startup \ --image-family debian-9 \ --image-project debian-cloud \ --metadata startup-script='#! /bin/bash sudo apt install -y apache2 scp email@example.com:index.php /var/www/'

 There are two potential issues with this startup script: